Hierarchical Bayesian inference for community detection and connectivity of functional brain networks

 \subsubsection{Estimation of community structure at the individual level}

-The estimation of the community structure at the individual level involves sampling a latent label vector $\bm{z}$ from the collapsed posterior distribution given the individual adjacency matrix $\bm{x}$ for each subject.
-There are several proposals for updating the latent label vector using the MCMC method, which constructs a chain of $\bm{z}$ samples converging to the collapsed posterior $p(\bm{z}\vert \bm{x},K)$.
-The strategies for updating $\bm{z}$ depend on whether $K$ is treated as a constant or a random variable.
+Estimation of community structure at the individual level involves sampling a latent label vector $\boldsymbol{z}$ from the collapsed posterior distribution given the individual adjacency matrix $\boldsymbol{x}$ for each subject.
+There are several proposals for updating the latent label vector using the MCMC method, which constructs a chain of $\boldsymbol{z}$ samples converging to the collapsed posterior $p(\boldsymbol{z}\vert \boldsymbol{x},K)$.
+The strategies for updating $\boldsymbol{z}$ depend on whether $K$ is treated as a constant or a random variable.
 For invariant $K$, the number of communities is constant and possible updates include the Gibbs move and the M3 move.
-For variant $K$, the moves are the absorption move and ejection move \citep{Nobile2007}.
-For individual-level inference, we integrate these four kinds of moves into the Metropolis-Hastings algorithm \citep{Hastings1970}.
+For variant $K$, the moves are the ejection and absorption moves, which can change the number of communities.
+In the ejection move, a community ejects another community, and in the absorption move, a community absorbs another community \cite{Nobile2007}.
+Combining absorption and ejection moves alone is difficult to converge during the run of Markov chain.
+Estimates of autocorrelation functions of absorption and ejection moves + Gibbs moves decay very slowly, while combining all these four moves decays faster.
+For individual-level inference, we integrate these four kinds of move into the Metropolis-Hastings algorithm \cite{Hastings1970}.